nashville-software-school/bangazon-ltd/orientation/exercises/10_PUT_OUT_THE_FIRE.md

       end

       def patient_status(status)
-        raise ArgumentError,"Argument is not a string" unless age.is_a?
+        raise ArgumentError,"Argument is not a string" unless status.is_a?
 String

         @status = status
       end